Foundation Year – when you haven’t obtained your secondary school certificate

 The application process

-There are several ways to apply to a Year Zero, depending on a particular school.
+There are several ways to apply to a Year Zero, depending on the particular school.

 If you choose the option 2 and associate your Foundation Year and your further education with one school, we can help you with your application: firstname.lastname@example.org.
 You can find us on Facebook as well.